 This is not only possible, it is to be expected with plasma filaments.
-Plasma filaments themselves can and do fragment into what would remind one of a cable with a lot of wires in it.
+Plasma filaments themselves can, and do, fragment into what would remind one of a cable with a lot of wires in it.

 The magnetic field will keep these fragmented filaments somewhat together, as we can see in spiral galaxies.

-In this galaxy there are two main filaments which have interacted.
+In the above galaxy there are two main filaments which have interacted.
 Each, however, has fragmented itself so that you see the splaying out at the outer ends.
 On a smaller scale, such as our solar system, essentially the same thing happened.
-When the 'cable' filament pinched, the outer filament reacted first, forming a ‘ball’ of some sort at the pinch.
+When the 'cable' filament pinched, the outer sub-filament reacted first, forming a ‘ball’ of some sort at the pinch.
 The pinching effect progresses inward, with a series of ‘balls’ beginning to rotate about the center.
 The last part to be affected is the central core, which, under the pressure of the pinch, then lights up.
 The earth, as well as the other planets, are these ‘balls’ which formed.
 And they all formed before the sun lit up.

 Plasma does something else fascinating.
 It sorts elements.
 The elements with the lowest ionization potential are collected in the middle, with increase ionization potentials layering outside of that.
 This not only happened with the formation of the planets themselves, individually, but with the planets in relation to each other.
 Each planet has its heaviest elements in the middle with the lighter, and less easily ionized elements, layering as you go toward the surface.
 This is exactly what we find with Earth.